AntonyBoucher/BrogueFont/README.md

 Latin-1 is in the usual range 32–255.

-Graphic tiles are codepoints 256–383 (U+0100 to U+017F).
+Graphic tiles are codepoints U+4000 and above.

-The symbols (arrows, Aries, Omega, etc.) are in their usual unicode codepoints (e.g U+2191 for Up arrow) but also duplicated into range 128-155 (U+0080 to U+009F).
+The symbols (arrows, Aries, Omega, etc.) are in their usual unicode codepoints, e.g U+2191 for Up arrow.

 ![Character map](/samples/charmap.png)